jic035/BIMM182/README.md

-# BIMM182
+# BIMM182 Assignment 2
+### Q1
+To run the program:

+`python3 locAL.py <seq files> -m <match> -s <mismatch> -d <indel> -a`, where `-a` option prints out the alignment itself.

+Example usage:

+`python3 locAL.py p1seqs.fasta -m 1 -s -10 -d -1 -a`

 ### Q2
 To generate random sequences and align them with given parameters, run AlignSequences.py:

 `python3 AlignSequences.py <number of pairs> <length of seq> -m <match> -s <mismatch> -d <indel>`

->Ran `python3 AlignSequences.py 500 1000 -m 1 -s -30 -d 0 -o Para1.txt` for first set of parameters.
+>Ran `python3 AlignSequences.py 500 1000 -m 1 -s -30 -d 0 -o Para1.txt` for the first set of parameters.

 >Ran `python3 AlignSequences.py 500 1000 -m 1 -s -30 -d -20 -o Para2.txt` for the second set.

-The output files, `Para1.txt` and `Para2.txt` are the collections of lengths of alignments for each random pair.
+The output files (`length_file.txt`), `Para1.txt` and `Para2.txt` are the collections of lengths of alignments for each random pair.
 The data is used to generate histogram.

-To plot histogram, run `python3 PlotHist.py <length_file.txt> -b <bin size>`, remember to change the filename accordingly.
+To plot histogram, run `python3 PlotHist.py <length_file.txt> -b <number of bins>`.
 The script reads the output file that contains the alignment lengths.

 The first set of parameters:
 `python3 PlotHist.py Para1.txt -b 20`